rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 NOTE: TIP: When you build an app for the first time, RhoStudio defaults to the prior app's build config, which could cause you to mistakenly re-build the last app you were working on.
 A good practice is to name your build config after the app it builds, and always confirm the selectedbuild config before clicking 'Run.'
 NOTE: A USB cable is required for initial application deployment; RhoStudio does not support deployment over Wi-Fi.

+After you build, deploy and launch your modified app, you'll need to discover your target device(s), which must be on the same Wi-Fi subnet as your development host.

 ##4- Discover Mobile Devices